 Be an active participant.
 Help to keep a conversation going rather than a question and answer period.
 Answer questions with descriptive statements rather than monosyllables.

 Bring a writing sample, reference sheet, and extra resumes.
-Do not bring a written list of questions; have them memorized.
+Prepare questions you would like to ask.

 After leaving the interview, write down as much information as you can remember, including the names of individuals with whom you spoke.
 Use this information to compose a thank-you letter to the interviewer or to the person who arranged the interviews, if there were several interviewers.
 Express gratitude for the time that the attorney spent with you, and indicate that you found the experience both enlightening and enjoyable.